Raphico2/multi-agent-Deep-Q-learning-and-robot-environement-for-optimization/README.md

-# multi-agent-Deep-Q-learning-and-robot-environement-for-optimization
+multi-agent-Deep-Q-learning-and-robot-environement-for-optimization

 The code refer to the full integration of a restaurant environment, managed by robots using multi-agent deep Q learning model

 Our project deals with robot cognition and collaboration in order to perform optmization task.
 The goal was to create a restaurant environment and train robots to manage and optmize the gestion of the restaurant.
 The restaurant is a Pizza fast food where customers enter, order, wait until be served and then pay and eat.
 The robots are divided into two type, waiter robots and cooker robots.
 They must learn how to cooperate to answer the demand as fast as possible, keep the restaurant clean and then improve the customer satsfaction in order to increase the income.
 The report aims to detail the environment, the robots, the AI model we used and our results.

-1. The goal and environment
+# 1. The goal and environment

-Environment
+# Environment

 The environment is a restaurant that can host 200 customers maximum a day.
 The restaurant is open for 4 hours which represent in our model 240 timestamp.
 Each day, every customer can decide to come or not, the probability of coming into the restaurant is set following a Bernoulli Law where the probability is the customer self-satisfaction.
 At the beginning, each customer has a probability of 0.5 to come, then, in funcGon of its last experience in the restaurant, its self-satisfaction can increase or decrease and then, influence the chances to return the next day.
 When a customer decides to come, its arrival timestamp is set following a normal law with a mean of 120 timmestamp and a variance of 60 timestamp.
 The environment is partially observable for the robots who manage the restaurant because they don’t know customer satisfaction, the number of customer who will come and customer arrival Gme.
 Each day, a scheduler is built and program at what Gme customer will arrive, this information is not accessible for robots.